Shin Ramyun: In South Korea

 Most of its commercials include a famous male celebrity, frequently with his family, who is eating Shin Ramyun at home.
 These commercials emphasize being family friendly, being Korean, and folksiness.
-Psy, a South Korean singer who is well known for his song "Gangnam Style," and Park Ji-Sung, a South Korean footballer, also filmed Shin Ramyun commercials.
+Psy, a South Korean singer who is well known for his song "Gangnam Style," and Park Ji-Sung and Son Heung-min, South Korean footballers, also filmed Shin Ramyun commercials.

 Nongshim has many jingles for their products.
-Adding a simple yet catchy jingle at the end of their commercials is one of Nongshim’s important marketing strategies.
+Adding a simple yet catchy jingle at the end of their commercials is one of Nongshim's important marketing strategies.
 They are easy to remember, and most people in South Korea are aware of them.

-Marketing in China
+In China

-In China, Nongshim uses a slogan: 사나이라면 매운맛을 먹을 줄 알아야지 (Traditional Chinese: 吃不了辣味非好漢; Translation: (He who cannot handle spice is not a true man).
-This slogan is from a famous phrase in China “不到長城非好漢 (He who has never been to the Great Wall is not a true man)” by Mao Zedong.
+In China, Nongshim uses a slogan: 사나이라면 매운맛을 먹을 줄 알아야지 (Simplified Chinese: 吃不了辣味非好汉; Translation: (He who cannot handle spice is not a true man).
+This slogan is from a famous phrase in China "不到长城非好汉 (He who has never been to the Great Wall is not a true man)" by Mao Zedong.

-Being aware of the historical importance of Baduk, or "Go", (Traditional Chinese: 圍棋; Japanese: 囲碁) in China, Nongshim has been sponsoring an annual Baduk Championship, the Nongshim Cup, as part of their marketing strategies since 1999.
+Being aware of the historical importance of the board game baduk (popularly known as "go") in China, Nongshim has been sponsoring an annual Baduk Championship, the Nongshim Cup, as part of their marketing strategies since 1999.

-Marketing in Japan
+In Japan

 In Japan, Nongshim has set 10 April as a Shin Ramyun day since 2010.
-The date was chosen for its similarity in pronunciation with “Hot (Japanese: ホット)” when a Japanese pronounces 4 and 10 in English.
+The date was chosen for its similarity in pronunciation with "Hot" (ホット) when the Japanese pronunciation of the number 4 in English is combined with the Japanese word for 10.

-A Japanese word “うまからっ” (Romanization: umakara'; Translation: Spicy yet tasty; Etymology: Portmanteau of two Japanese words “うまい (Romanization: umai; Translation: Tasty)" and “からい (Romanization: karai; Translation: Spicy)”) is used to describe the flavor of Shin Ramyun.
+The Japanese word umakara (lit. 'spicy yet tasty') has been used to describe the flavor of Shin Ramyun.

-As part of the main marketing projects, Nongshim offers “Shin Ramyun Kitchen Car,” a food truck that offers consumers a chance to taste Shin Ramyun, since 2013.
+As part of the main marketing projects, Nongshim offers "Shin Ramyun Kitchen Car", a food truck that offers consumers a chance to taste Shin Ramyun, since 2013.
 Every year, the truck travels across Japan for seven months, promoting Shin Ramyun to Japanese consumers.
 As of April 2016, the truck has hosted a total of 150 tasting sessions, and travelled more than 100,000 kilometers.